 - We believe more than renewable power alone will be required to achieve net-zero status: capture solutions, natural sinks, efficiency solutions and renewable fuels such as hydrogen all have a part to play.

-It is sometimes hard to remember what life was like before Covid-19.
+With the pandemic and social-distancing measures passing their one-year anniversary, it is sometimes hard even to remember what life was like before Covid-19.
 For over a year, many of us have converted our homes into personal offices, while our travel habits are a mere shadow of those in our pre-pandemic lives.

-While the oil price has risen in recent months, the initial impact of the pandemic on the oil sector was unprecedented, with oil demand collapsing in the wake of pandemic-induced global travel bans.
+The impact on the oil sector has been unprecedented, with oil demand collapsing in the wake of pandemic-induced global travel bans.
 The International Energy Agency (IEA) estimated in its 2020 energy outlook report that global emissions decreased by 5% over the year, returning to levels last seen a decade ago.

 The IEA chart below highlights the marked drop-off in demand for energy in 2020 versus the previous year, with energy investment falling sharply, and only renewable energy seeing an increase in demand year on year.